-- You could consider a grazing muzzle, but these have been shown to cause uneven tooth wear so may not be the best option for prolonged periods of grazing.
+- You could consider a grazing muzzle.
+But these can cause uneven tooth wear.
+So may not be the best option for prolonged periods of grazing.

 - Rotate turnout between different fields if you can.
-It may seem a little odd, but the grass in overgrazed fields can actually be the most dangerous of all, as it is growing quickly to prevent it being wiped out and thus is repeatedly producing young grasses which contain fructans at a higher concentration.
+It may seem a little odd, but the grass in overgrazed fields can actually be the most dangerous of all.
+As it is growing quickly to prevent it being wiped out.
+Thus is repeatedly producing young grasses which contain fructans at a higher concentration.

-- When horses are stabled, feed hay that has been soaked for at least nine hours and then steamed for one hour to ensure the overall diet is low in NSCs.
+- When horses are stabled it is best to feed hay that has been soaked.
+For a minimum of at least nine hours.
+Then steamed for one hour to ensure the overall diet is low in NSCs.
 Soaking hay lowers the NSCs in hay and steaming it afterwards in a Haygain Steamer ensures it is free from bacteria and pathogens that can multiply so quickly when hay is immersed in water.

 When is it safe to let horses graze normally again?

-As we move into summer the grass will start to mature and you will see it grow more long thin stems and fewer lush, thick green leaves.
-This is a sign that that initial mad growth period is coming to an end, and the grass NCS content is returning to normal levels.
-It is worth staying vigilant to any changes in your horse’s weight and condition, particularly if you know they are prone to laminitis and obesity.
+As we move into summer the grass will start to mature.
+You will see it grow more long thin stems and fewer lush, thick green leaves.
+This is a sign that that initial mad growth period is coming to an end.
+Furthermore, the grass NCS content is returning to normal levels.
+It is worth staying vigilant to any changes in your horse’s weight and condition.
+Particularly if you know they are prone to laminitis and obesity.